nlesc-eTAOC/pyTAMS/README.md

 ```

 Note that the latest version of *pyTAMS* is available on PyPI [here](https://pypi.org/project/pytams/)
-and can be installed with `pip install pytams`, but functioning examples are not readily available using
+and can be installed with `pip install pytams`, but built-in examples are not readily available using
 the PyPI version.

-Finally, a few example cases are shipped with *pyTAMS*, but additional dependencies are required.
+To run the example cases shipped with *pyTAMS*, additional dependencies are required.
 To install the examples dependencies, run:

 ```console